Mathux/TEMOS/README.md

 ```

 ### 4. (Optional) SMPL body model
 This is only useful if you want to use generate 3D human meshes like in the teaser.
-In this case, you also need a part of the AMASS dataset (see below).
+In this case, you also need a subset of the AMASS dataset (see instructions below).

 Create this folder:
 ```bash
 mkdir deps/smplh/
 ```

-Go to the [MANO website](https://mano.is.tue.mpg.de/download.php, register and go to the Download tab.
+Go to the [MANO website](https://mano.is.tue.mpg.de/download.php), register and go to the Download tab.

 - Click on "Models & Code" to download ``mano_v1_2.zip`` and place it in the folder ``deps/smplh/``.
 - Click on "Extended SMPL+H model" to download ``smplh.tar.xz`` and place it in the folder ``deps/smplh/``.